-- The center of Tropical Depression Eleven is about 1,500 miles east of the Lesser Antilles, or about halfway between Africa and the Caribbean. - Maximum sustained winds are only at 35 mph, but some strengthening to a tropical storm is forecast over the next 48 hours. - TD #11 is moving to the west at 16 mph.
+- The center of Tropical Depression Eleven is about 1,300 miles east of the Lesser Antilles/Caribbean Sea - Maximum sustained winds are only at 35 mph, but some strengthening to a tropical storm is forecast over the next 24 hours. - TD #11 is moving to the west at 14 mph.
 As the system heads northwest later this week, the environment is forecast to be unfavorable and the system is expected to weaken. - This system poses no threat to Florida at this time (at least through early next week), but should continue to be monitored.